mswjs/examples/examples/rest-react/README.md

 # Create React App (REST)

-Example repository that uses [Mock Service Worker](https://github.com/mswjs/msw) to mock a REST API for development, unit and E2E testing in Create React App project.
+This repository illustrates how to use [Mock Service Worker](https://github.com/mswjs/msw) to mock a REST API for development, unit and E2E testing in Create React App project.

 ## Technologies